 By law, you must keep all records in support of the tax return for at least 22 months after the end of the tax year, but if you are self-employed or have rented property the records must be kept for five years and ten months after the end of the tax year.

 You can be fined up to £3,000 if you fail to maintain or retain adequate records to back the return.

 How We Can Help You

-At ACCOTAX – Accountants for Freelancers, Accountants for self employed businesses, We can assist you with completion of your self-assessment return, advice on payment of liabilities and deal with any enquiries into your return.
+At ACCOTAX – Accountants for Freelancers, Accountants for self-employed businesses, We can assist you with completion of your self-assessment return, advice on payment of liabilities and deal with any inquiries into your return.